roderickmackenzie/matlab_robot_buggy/WS3/worksheet.md

 poweroff()
 ```

 Which will turn the main computer of the buggy off to save power.
-Add this command to the end of your script so that after the robot has completed moving 10 meters it turns off.
+Add this command to the end of your script from the above section so that after the robot has completed moving 10 meters it turns off.

 Developing yourself as an engineer